galElmalah/react-declarative-fetch/README.md

 2. **Success**
 3. **Error**

-_REACT-DECLARATIVE-FETCH_ aims to give a dead simple and declarative API for handling the different state changes.
+_REACT-DECLARATIVE-FETCH_ aims to give a dead simple and declarative API for handling the different state changes in a API call.
 <br>
 **example**